kavyaguptaeng/GOC-NOC-optimize/README.md

 ### NOC Design Optimization using Q-Learning

-This is to provide the information on
+This is to provide the information on:
 **1. How to generate the environment needed to run the Q-learning algorithm for optimizing a Network on Chip (NOC) design, how to run the code, and additional details about the approach, correctness, and complexity**
 **2. Design Document for Q-Learning RL Framework for NOC Design Optimization**